dosco/graphjin/docs/website/docs/graphql.md

 }
 ```

 Postgres also supports full text search using a TSV index.
-Super Graph makes it easy to use this full text search capability using the `search` argument.
+GraphJin makes it easy to use this full text search capability using the `search` argument.

 ```graphql
 query {